 Composition – the Governing Board voting members shall consist of:

-Up to sixteen (16) Premier Members with one representative appointed by each Premier Member;
+Up to ten (10) Premier Members with one representative appointed by each Premier Member, each Premier Member limited to one vote on the board;

-elected General Member representative(s) per Section 2.d.;
+elected General Member representative(s) per Section 2.d. . (provided that the total number of Directors shall not exceed twelve); ;

-one representative elected by the End User Technical Advisory Board, as defined in Section 6 below; and
+one representative elected by the End User Technical Advisory Board, as defined in Section 6 below and as long as that person is not employed by a company who already has a voting Board member; and

-the Chair elected by the TSC, as defined in Section 4 below.
+the TSC Chair, as defined in Section 4 below.
+In case the TSC chair represents a voting Board company, the company will be limited to one vote only

+The Officers of the OOP shall be a Chairperson, a President, a Treasurer and a Secretary, each of whom shall also be a Director.
+The Chairperson shall be nominated by the Premier Strategic End-User Members, and shall preside over meetings of the Board.
+The President shall be nominated by the Premier Strategic End-User Members.
+No two offices may be held by the same person and no two Officers may be employed by the same Company, unless there are fewer than four Directors at such time.

 Conduct of Meetings

 Governing Board meetings shall be limited to the Governing Board representatives and follow the requirements for quorum and voting outlined in this Charter.
 The Governing Board may decide whether to allow one named representative to attend as an alternate.

 The Governing Board meetings shall be confidential unless approved by the Governing Board.
 The Governing Board may invite guests to participate in consideration of specific Governing Board topics (but such guest may not participate in any vote on any matter before the Governing Board).
-The Governing Board should encourage transparency, including the public publication of public minutes within a reasonable time following their approval by the Governing Board.
+The Governing Board should encourage transparency, including publication of public minutes within a reasonable time following their approval by the Governing Board.

 Responsibilities – the Governing Board shall be responsible for:

+Setting and maintaining the scope, vision and policy of the Open O Project

-approving a budget directing the use of funds raised by OOP from all sources of revenue;
+approving a budget and directing the use of funds raised by OOP from all sources of revenue (including but not limited to approving TSC charter, sponsoring summits, event participations, hackfests, continuous testing and interoperability labs and events, establishing website/s, dev/test infrastructure, PR approvals and any certification and/or compliance program) and taking action to ensure the project operates under IRS 501(6)c regulation;

 electing a Chair of OOP to preside over Governing Board meetings, authorize expenditures approved by the budget and manage any day-to-day operations;

-overseeing all Project business and marketing matters;
+overseeing all Project business, legal and marketing matters;

 adopt and maintain policies or rules and procedures for OOP (subject to LF approval) including but not limited to a Code of Conduct, a trademark policy and any compliance or certification policies;